Introduction to Private Financing

 Construction Loan Financing

-In this example, a self-employed client desires to build a home and needs construction financing.
-However, the borrower isn’t showing much personal income on his income tax returns and finds that traditional bank “A” lenders are not able to offer him construction financing based on “stated income” nor based on a significant down payment.
-While he cannot qualify for bank construction lending, the same bank lenders will offer him a self-employed mortgage once his project is 100% complete (a completion mortgage).
+While he cannot qualify for bank construction lending, there are bank lenders that will offer him a self-employed mortgage once his project is 100% complete (a completion mortgage).
 In this situation, we use a private lender to fund the construction, and his “exit strategy” is a completion mortgage whereby the borrower secures a low rate bank mortgage and the private lender is repaid at funding.
 Nice soft landing.

 In another scenario, the borrower can qualify for bank construction lending but does not have sufficient cash equity for the required down payment because her current home has yet to sell.
 A private lender might finance 100% of the new project by placing a mortgage on both the borrower’s current home AND the new property.

-Steps in a typical private lending deal
+Interested?
+Next Steps in a typical private lending deal

 1. What’s your story?
 Any lender will need to know about your situation, your property, how much of your own money or equity you have in the property, and most importantly what needs to happen for you to pay them back at the end of the term.
 They also need to know your cash flow situation such that you can make the monthly payments and cover your other payment obligations.
 Based on your story, an experienced mortgage broker will know what lenders are likely most interested in your deal and the most competitive, and then help you access those lenders.

-3. If your story and property make sense, your mortgage broker or lender will give you some ballpark terms such as interest rate, and set-up fees.
+3. Get Quotes - If your story and property make sense, your mortgage broker or lender will give you some ballpark terms such as interest rate, and set-up fees.
 Remember, lenders are in the business of lending money, so we must get them to see you and your project in the best light (and avoid saying the wrong things) to get you the best terms.

-4. If it looks like a private deal will work for your situation, the next steps are a mortgage application and credit report review.
+4. Mortgage Application - If it looks like a private deal will work for your situation, the next steps are a mortgage application and credit report review.
 You will be provided a list outlining documents required to support your mortgage application (ie. employment letter, tax papers, proof of down payment/equity, purchase offer, etc.).
 For construction financing, a full budget including land value, contracts, and time estimate to complete

-5. The application and support documentation will be compiled into a package with cover letter (submission request) outlining your project and risk mitigation for the lenders.
+5. Mortgage Underwriting.
+The application and support documentation will be compiled into a package with cover letter (submission request) outlining your project and risk mitigation for the lenders.
 Lender will receive and review the loan request and discuss the merits of your project with their internal credit groups, then issue a Commitment to Lend Letter, if interested with terms.

 If you are considering a private mortgage as a potential lending solution, please contact us for a full evaluation of your options.
 The results might surprise you.